-Prem Kumar is a Professor of Physiological Science.
-He is also Phase 1 Lead for the MBChB programme and is the Director of Education for the College of Medical and Dental Sciences.
+Prem Kumar is a Professor of Physiological Science and Head of the Institute of Clinical Sciences.
+He is also the Director of Education for the College of Medical and Dental Sciences.

-His research interests are in the field of chemoreception, with a particular emphasis on carotid body and pulmonary artery chemotransduction mechanisms in health and disease and in the reflex responses to hypoxia and changes in blood glucose concentrations.
+His research interests are in the field of chemoreception, with a particular emphasis on carotid body and chemotransduction mechanisms in health and disease and in the reflex responses to hypoxia and changes in blood glucose concentrationsand he has published a number of research papers and reviews in these areas.

 Professor Kumar has served on a number of Journal Editorial Boards, including the Journal of Physiology, Respiratory Physiology & Neurobiology and the Journal of Applied Physiology.
-In addition, he has served on the Executive Committee of the Physiological Society, where he chaired the Meetings Committee with responsibility for organising major International Conferences and he is presently serving on the 2013 IUPS Committee.
+In addition, he is a member of the Executive Committee of the Physiological Society and Chair of the Publications Committee.
 He is also a member of the International Committee of the American Physiological Society.

 Professor Kumar is an enthusiastic teacher and holds key positions in the delivery and administration of undergraduate and postgraduate medical training at Birmingham as well as performing duties as an External Examiner at other UK and International Universities.

-Prem Kumar graduated (B.Sc Hons) as a Physiologist from the University of Leeds in 1982 and went on to compete a D.Phil (Ph.D) at the University of Oxford, working with Drs Bob Torrance and Piers Nye, where he became interested in understanding how the body senses and responds to changes in its blood chemical composition.
+Prem Kumar graduated as a Physiologist from the University of Leeds in 1982 and went on to complete a D.Phil (Ph.D) at the University of Oxford, working with Drs Bob Torrance and Piers Nye, where he became interested in understanding how the body senses and responds to changes in its blood chemical composition.
 He followed this with a brief postdoctoral position at the University of Reading where, under the leadership of Professor Mark Hanson, he extended his interests into an understanding of the development of chemoreception during fetal and neonatal life.
-This led to a Lectureship appointment at the University of Birmingham in 1990, where he moved via a Senior Lectureship to the Readership position he now holds.
+This led to a Lectureship appointment at the University of Birmingham in 1990, where he moved via a Senior Lectureship, Readership position and now holds a Chair.
 A 5-year Lister Institute Fellowship was awarded to him between 1995-2000 and during this period he worked to develop an in vitro carotid body preparation that has allowed him to examine transduction processes that would not have been possible to study in vivo.
 He has been invited to speak at a number of national and international meetings, including the Nobel Conference on Oxygen Biology at the Karolinska Institute in Stockholm, as well as at major meetings in Brazil, China, Japan and North America.

 He is proud to be a physiologist and has worked in a number of key positions within the Physiological Society of UK and Ireland to help promote the subject.
-In addition to serving as a Council Member of the Society, he has also held the Chair position of the Meetings Committee, where he took a lead role in the development of the Society’s strategy for Conference organisation and delivery and in the organising of a number of International Meetings and has been a member of the Society’s Executive Committee.
+In addition to serving as a Council and Executive Member of the Society, he has also held the Chair position of the Meetings Committee, where he took a lead role in the development of the Society’s strategy for Conference organisation and delivery and in the organising of a number of International Meetings and the Publications Committee.

 He has worked for a number of Journals in Editorial positions – holding roles as Reviewing Editor and Deputy Editor-in Chief for The Journal of Physiology as well as Editorial positions for Respiratory Physiology and Neurobiology and International Consulting Editor for the Journal of Applied Physiology.

-He holds key roles in the administration of Education in the College of Medical and Dental Sciences and in the 5-year medical (MBChB) course at the University of Birmingham, working with colleagues to ensure its appropriate delivery and assessment.
+He holds key roles in the administration of Education in the College of Medical and Dental Sciences and in the 5-year medical (MBChB) course and the 3-year Biomedical Science programme at the University of Birmingham, working with colleagues to ensure its appropriate delivery and assessment.

 Prem has successfully supervised a number of Ph.D students and is interested in supervising further doctoral research students in the following broad area: